ataner/personal/README.md

-# personal
+# Renata's Persona Repo

-Stuff I've done and may be useful
+Stuff I've done and who knows it may prove itself useful.
+So far there's only one sad Python script but I hope that changes.